U.S. OKs genetically modified potato with lower cancer risk

-(This Nov.
-7 story has been corrected to say that Innate is not the first GM potato to be approved by USDA)

-The U.S. Department of Agriculture on Friday approved the first genetically modified potato for commercial planting in the United States in more than a decade, a move likely to draw the ire of groups opposed to artificial manipulation of foods.
+WASHINGTON, Nov 7 (Reuters) - The U.S. Department of Agriculture on Friday approved the first genetically modified potato for commercial planting in the United States, a move likely to draw the ire of groups opposed to artificial manipulation of foods.

 The so-called Innate potato, developed by the J.R.
 Simplot Company, is engineered to contain less of a suspected human carcinogen that occurs when a conventional potato is fried, and is also less prone to bruising during transport.